sanger-cellular-informatics/Targeton-Designer/README.md

 ## 5. Deprecated tools and commands

-Following are some commands that are not widely used or they perform similar operations.
+The following are some commands that are not widely used, or they perform similar operations.
 These commands will be used in the future after enhancing their functionality.

 #### Designer Workflow (Primer3)